Do you lack the grades needed for entry to university?

 TFC is for those who:

-- cannot gain admission into the bachelor programme of your choice due to your rank scores
+- Cannot gain admission into the bachelors programme of their choice due to their rank score

 The TFC programme supports the University’s belief that anyone capable of studying at tertiary level should be given that opportunity.
 The major factors for your success in this programme are regular attendance, motivation and determination to maintain the necessary effort.